-In these challenging times, we remain committed to supporting the water sector and ensuring customers, particularly those who are most vulnerable, receive reliable water and waste services.
+In these challenging times, we remain committed to supporting the water sector and ensuring customers, particularly those who are most vulnerable, receive reliable water and wastewater services.

 Here, you can find advice and answers to questions you may have on your water supply and wastewater management during the outbreak.
 We will continue to update this page.

 If you are worried about paying a bill as a result of the impact of Covid-19

 If you are concerned about your ability to pay your water bill because of the impact of Covid-19 on your health or job, or you have a general complaint about your water company, you should contact them in the first instance for help or to discuss it.
 Water UK has published some helpful guidance on this, including how to find out who your water is supplied by.

 All water companies provide a range of support to customers, some aimed at customers in vulnerable circumstances, both long-term and short-term, and some for all customers at any time.